Who we are

 Why we process your data and the lawful basis for processing your data

-We must have a lawful basis for processing your data.
+The Bishop must have a lawful basis for processing your data.
 The lawful basis will vary depending on the circumstances and the type of data involved.
-One lawful basis is where you have given your consent to us processing your data.
-(This consent can be withdrawn by contacting us.)
-Other examples are where the processing is necessary for one of the following: –
+The lawful basis include:

-- in order to protect your or another person’s vital interests (i.e. where there is a risk to life or serious health risk to you or another);
+- The processing is necessary in order to protect your or another person’s vital interests (i.e. where there is a risk to life or serious health risk to you or another);

 The above are examples only, you will need to contact us for further information on the legal basis for processing your personal data.

-We must have a different lawful basis for processing special category data.
+The Bishop must have an additional lawful basis for processing special category data.
 These are set out in the GDPR but here are some examples: –

-- You have given us your explicit consent to processing the information;
+- You have given us your explicit consent;

-- Processing is necessary for the purposes of our or your obligations and rights in employment, social security and social protection law;
+- Processing is necessary for the purposes of our or the Bishop’s obligations and rights in employment, social security and social protection law;

 - Processing is necessary to protect your or another person’s vital interests (i.e. where there is a risk to life or serious health risk to you or another);